 What’s the financial state of Canadian women in their 40s?

 Chatelaine asked 1,000 Canadian women between the ages of 35 and 45 to share how secure they feel about themselves as part of their This is 40(ish) project.
-They asked them if they’re satisfied with where they are in their careers, how prepared they are for retirement and what they would do with a windfall of cash (among many, many other things).
+They asked them if they’re on top of their money (53% say they are, while 4% say their bank accounts are a mystery to them), whether they tell their partners exactly how much money they have (a third said they don’t), among many other things.

-For most people, the 40s is when pay checks climb and debt tumbles, creating some welcome financial breathing room.
+Well isn’t that good news!
+For most people, the 40s is when pay cheques climb and debt tumbles, creating some welcome financial breathing room.
 However, there are plenty of big ticket savings items that women in their 40s must deal with: saving for their kids’ education and paying down their mortgage.
-No wonder more than a third of women (36%) say that if they could have more of one thing in their life, it’d be money.
+Unless they’re not in a relationship, in which case 30% of women think there are cost-savings associated with being single.

 Luckily, MoneySense has some advice tailored toward women in or nearing their 40s.
 Here are five financial priorities 40ish women can tackle now to ensure they’re rich in their 50s: